puppetlabs/puppet-docs/source/pe/3.0/overview_about_pe.markdown

 About the Cloud Provisioning Tools
 -----

-PE includes command line tools for building new nodes, which can create new VMware, Openstack and Amazon EC2 instances, install PE on any virtual or physical machine, and classify newly provisioned nodes within your Puppet infrastructure.
+PE includes command line tools for building new nodes, which can create new VMware, Openstack, and Amazon EC2 instances, install PE on any virtual or physical machine, and classify newly provisioned nodes within your Puppet infrastructure.

 Licensing